delphicrypto/delphicrypto.github.io/wiki/index.md

 ---
 layout: page
-title: Wiki
 nav: true
 order: 1
 ---

-Welcome to the Ozeki Inc Knowledge Base (wiki/blog).
-This is a collection of articles where we distill and simplify the latest and most important scientific advances in various technical fields.
+Welcome to the Ozeki Inc Knowledge Base.
+Here you will find our collection of articles and podcasts where we distill and simplify the latest and most important scientific advances in various technical fields.

 <h1 class="page-heading">Pages</h1>